waggle-sensor/summer2022/snead/5G-Core.md

 > "FlexRIC is short for “Flexible RAN Intelligent Controller”.
 It interfaces with the OAI radio stack over the O-RAN-defined E2-interface to monitor and control the RAN in real-time." - from Mosaic home page

 [Demo of FlexRIC](https://youtu.be/k2JDPBKCcNM) that shows some slicing and control of OAI RAN

+### Slicing and Edge Computing

+FlexRIC can "perform slicing control at a NSA 5G network" in this [demo](https://youtu.be/k2JDPBKCcNM).
+It looks like FlexRIC can be used to control what radio resources go to what UE, but not slicing as a means to create different use cases and enable edge computing.

 ## 5G CN